Twizzar/Twizzar.Documentation/src/quickstart.md

 }
 ```

 TWIZZAR creates an arrange block (Line 17-18) for you, the `sut` on line 17 is the System Under Test, this is the class which is tested.
 The `ingredient` on line 18 is the parameter of the method which is tested.
 They all use the `ItemBuilder` to create a new instance of the type.
-The `ItemBuilder` is a class of the TWIZZARD API it is used to create a new instance of a type and configure it.
+The `ItemBuilder` is a class of the TWIZZAR API it is used to create a new instance of a type and configure it.
 For more information about the `ItemBuilder` see [Item Builder](./key-concepts/item-builder.html).

 In the act block (Line 21), the method which is tested is called with the parameters created in the arrange block.